Virtual data room vs notion hero.

 Virtual data room vs Notion vs Ellty.

-The gaps in Notion's column aren't bugs - they're intentional.
-Notion is a workspace tool.
-It was never designed to protect sensitive documents during high-stakes transactions.
-For casual document sharing, it's fine.
-For due diligence, those gaps matter.
+The gaps in Notion's column aren't bugs.
+Notion is a workspace and collaboration tool, it was never designed to protect sensitive documents during high-stakes transactions.
+For casual internal sharing, it's fine.
+But when the stakes go up - a deal, an audit, a client deliverable, a property sale - those gaps start to matter.

 Why are virtual data rooms so expensive?

-This is one of the most common frustrations founders hit when they start shopping for VDR software.
-You search "data room for startups," find a few options, request pricing, and get quoted $500-$2,000/month.
-For a company that might only need the room for 60 days during a raise.
+This is one of the first things people notice when they start looking for a VDR.
+You search for options, request pricing, and suddenly you're looking at $500–$2,000 per month.
+For something you might only need for 60 days during a deal.

-VDRs were built for investment banks, law firms, and PE firms handling billion-dollar M&A deals.
-At that scale, $1,500/month is irrelevant.
-The original customer wasn't a seed-stage founder - it was a managing director at Blackstone.
-Pricing reflected that.
+VDRs were originally designed for investment banks, law firms, and private equity firms running billion-dollar M&A deals.
+At that scale, $1,500/month is a rounding error.
+The original customer wasn't a founder or a small consulting firm - it was a managing director at a major PE fund.
+Pricing was built around that.

-Most legacy VDR providers charge per user seat or per gigabyte of data.
-If you're sharing with 10 investors, you might pay for 10 "viewer" seats.
-If due diligence drags on for three months, that multiplies.
-These models weren't designed with lean startups in mind.
+Most legacy VDR providers charge per viewer seat or per gigabyte.
+Share with 10 people, pay for 10 seats.
+If your deal drags on for three months, that bill multiplies.
+These models were never designed with lean teams or short-term deals in mind.

-Most early-stage founders don't need a legacy enterprise VDR.
-They need secure document sharing, view tracking, and basic access controls.
-That's a much smaller problem - and it doesn't need to cost $1,500/month.
+The reality is that most people don't need an enterprise VDR.
+They need secure document sharing, basic access controls, and visibility into who's looking at what.
+That's a much smaller problem and it shouldn't cost $1,500/month.

-Newer platforms have rebuilt the VDR from scratch for a different buyer.
-Ellty, for example, offers data room features without per-user pricing - you pay a flat monthly rate regardless of how many investors you share with.
+Newer platforms have rebuilt the data room experience from the ground up, for a different kind of buyer.
+Ellty, for example, doesn't charge per user.
+You pay a flat monthly rate no matter how many people you share with, whether that's 3 investors or 30 buyers.

 Virtual data room vs Notion cost